pegi3s/dockerfiles/probcons/1.12/README.md

 # This image belongs to a larger project called Bioinformatics Docker Images Project (http://pegi3s.github.io/dockerfiles)
 ## (Please note that the original software licenses still apply)

-This image facilitates the usage of [PROBCONS](http://probcons.stanford.edu/), a sequence alignment tool.
+This image facilitates the usage of [PROBCONS](http://probcons.stanford.edu/), a protein sequence alignment tool.

 # Using PROBCONS image in Linux